As Ukraine war drags on, NATO steps up war readiness

 Such exercises have aims beyond just reinforcing readiness: NATO planners work closely with strategic communications teams to “develop exercises around certain messages they want to send to Russia,” Mr. Loss adds.
 “And one of the messages they regularly intend to send is that NATO is able to do things that Russia is not.”

-To aid commanders in the face of myriad complex demands, the headquarters will integrate artificial intelligence into its strategizing, Lt.
-Gen. Cottereau says, with the ultimate aim of being able, “on the fly, to war-game the decisions we’re making during the fight.”
+To aid commanders in the face of myriad complex demands, the headquarters will integrate artificial intelligence into its strategizing, Lieutenant General Cottereau says, with the ultimate aim of being able, “on the fly, to war-game the decisions we’re making during the fight.”

 The goal is to use AI to “accelerate the decision-making process as well as to challenge what our military science tells us to do,” he adds.
 “With the AI we can cross-check our decisions.”